mm80843/T3.5/docs/Benef/PBN__Benef_1096.md

 ## Articles mentionning this Benefit

 * [Contributions of Smart City Solutions and Technologies to Resilience against the COVID-19 Pandemic: A Literature Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_227.md)

+## Name of the Benefit

+Integrated management platforms and observatories facilitate data sharing, communication, and coordination among different stakeholders